 - Adolescent counselor

 The next step on the educational path for a graduate of the associate's program in substance abuse counseling is decidedly a bachelor's degree.
-There are several types of bachelor's degrees offered in this area of interest, including fields such as counseling, psychology, social work and psychology.
-A bachelor's degree will reward students with higher levels of responsibility in their jobs.
+There are several types of bachelor's degrees offered in this area of interest, including fields such as counseling, psychology and social work.

 Substance abuse counseling is administered at the associate's degree level with courses on things like counseling theory, communication, and psychology.
 For employment, potential counselors will need clinical experience.